-The control panel, plug-in unit panels, and optional in-cabinet tape drive are on the front of the system cabinet.
+The control panel, plug-in unit panels, and in-cabinet CD drive or optional tape drive are on the front of the system cabinet.
 With the front door open, Digital customer service engineers can access the LSB card cage, power regulators, cooling system, and optional plug-in units.